Minnesota Democratic–Farmer–Labor Party: Background

-The Nonpartisan League (NPL), founded in North Dakota in 1915 was an agrarian party focused on farmer grievances against corporate monopolies.
-It expanded to Minnesota in 1917 and in 1918 it merged with the Duluth Union Labor Party to create the Farmer–Labor Party (FLP).
+The Nonpartisan League (NPL), founded in North Dakota in 1915, was an agrarian party focused on farmer grievances against corporate monopolies.
+It expanded to Minnesota in 1917, and in 1918 it merged with the Duluth Union Labor Party to create the Farmer–Labor Party (FLP).

-During the 1930s, the FLP gained support with radical platforms against economic and social inequalities.
+During the 1930s, the FLP gained support for radical platforms aimed at addressing economic and social inequalities.
 The party won the 1930 gubernatorial election under Floyd B. Olson.
-During this decade, Democrats had minimal success in the state now that the FLP effectively captured the left-wing vote and drew support away from urban workers, rural farmers, and immigrants.
+During this decade, Democrats had minimal success in the state, as the FLP effectively captured the left-wing vote and drew support away from urban workers, rural farmers, and immigrants.
 The party often won only single digits in statewide races as the FLP aligned informally with Roosevelt's New Deal coalition.